Khmer grammar: Word order

 Since Khmer is an analytic language, word order is relatively fixed, as changes in word order often affect meaning.
 Khmer is generally a subject–verb–object (SVO) language.
 Topicalization is common: the topic of the sentence is often placed at the start, with the rest of the sentence a comment on that topic.

 Like in English, prepositions are used rather than postpositions (words meaning "in", "on", etc. precede the noun that they govern).
 The language is generally head-initial so modifiers come after the words modified (adjectives, possessives, demonstratives, relative clauses, etc. follow nouns; adverbs mostly follow verbs; and so on).

 Nouns

-Khmer nouns have no grammatical gender or singular/plural inflections.
+Khmer nouns have no grammatical gender or grammatical number inflections.
 There are no articles, but indefiniteness is often expressed by the word for "one" following the noun.
 Plurality can be marked by postnominal particles, numerals, or reduplication of a following adjective, which, although it is similar to intensification, is usually differentiated by context:

 Possessives are formed by placing the noun or pronoun representing the possessor after the main noun, often with the word របស់ [rəbɑh] between them.
 (The word របស់ is also a noun, meaning "thing".)